pangyuteng/papaya-flask-celery/README.md

 + Celery is used for long running tasks on the server end (for image processing people, that means... segmentation, quantification!)

-+ likely TODOs to demo a "minimal tech stack" that can do all things ml via a REST api: data import, model training, inference, export and visualization of quantified data.
-This is likely an over kill / over engineered project.
-I'm sure there are many commercial sites that are already doing all this but with a very very polished frontend...

-    + authenticaion
-    + data access abtraction
-    + mongodb
-    + file storage
-    + single/batch data import export capability? via celery.
-    + batch export of quantified data.
-    + case report generation

 Papaya - https://github.com/rii-mango/Papaya

 Flask - https://github.com/pallets/flask